-(b) A court of competent jurisdiction may revoke a residential rental property registration or a home share rental registration that has been suspended pursuant to section 34.826this Article if the court determines that during the suspension the registrant did not comply with the requirements of this chapter.chapte
+(b) A court of competent jurisdiction may revoke a rental registration that has been suspended pursuant to this article if the court determines that, during the suspension, the registrant did not comply with the requirements of this article, abate a notice of violation for which the suspension was ordered, or failed to comply with a court order.
+A suspension need not be in place in order to revoke a registration.